jamesfalkner/rhdh-demo-corp-models/templates/python-hello-world/skeleton/README.md

 ### Required Secrets

-Configure the following secrets in your GitHub repository:
+The following secrets are automatically created in your GitHub repository during scaffolding:

 - `QUAY_USERNAME`: Your Quay.io username
 - `QUAY_PASSWORD`: Your Quay.io password or token

+These secrets are configured when you use the Backstage template and provide your Quay.io credentials.
+The GitHub Actions workflow will use these secrets to authenticate with Quay.io when building and pushing container images.

 ### Image Location